VENKATESHWARI8701/Projects/README.md

 The backend is an Express server that:
 - Handles file uploads
-- Extracts text from multiple file formats (PDF, DOC/DOCX, HTML/HTM)
+- Extracts text from multiple file formats (PDF, DOC/DOCX, HTML/HTM, TEXT)
 - Embeds document content using Google's Gemini API
-- Stores embeddings in Pinecone vector database
+- Stores embeddings in the Pinecone vector database